flborrelli/github-api/github-api-test/README.md

 # GitHub API Test
-This is a GitHub API fetch application developed with React aiming at search GitHub user's, their repos and repos' stars.
+This is a GitHub API Fetch application developed with React aiming at search GitHub user's, their repos and repos' stars.

 ![](/github-api-test/public/images/app-screenshot.png)